• Skip to main content

 • Add the flour, pumpkin pie spice, and salt, mix it in until combined with no dry patches.

-• Press the mixture into the bottom of the baking dish and bake for 15 minutes until it no longer looks raw and is lightly browned.
+• Press the mixture into the bottom of the foil-lined baking dish that was sprayed with cooking spray, and bake for 15 minutes until it no longer looks raw and is lightly browned.

 • Spread the pumpkin on top.